block-integration-api/n8n-nodes-block/README.md

 1. **API Key** - Your Block API key (required)
    - Obtain your API key from the Block developer portal
    - The API key is used for Bearer token authentication

-2. **Base URL** - The base URL for the Block API (optional, defaults to `https://api.useblock.tech`)
+   - The node uses the repo-configured Block API base URL automatically
-   - Use this field if you're using a custom or self-hosted Block API instance

 ### Setting Up Credentials

 1. In n8n, add a new credential of type "Block API"
-2. Enter your API key
+2. Enter your API key (Generated at https://www.useblock.tech/dev)
-3. Optionally customize the base URL if needed
-4. Test the connection to verify your credentials are valid
+3. Test the connection to verify your credentials are valid

-For more information about obtaining API keys and setting up connections, visit the [Block API documentation](https://docs.useblock.tech).
+For more information about obtaining API keys and setting up connections, visit the [Block API documentation](https://www.useblock.tech/docs).

 ## Compatibility